XENON1T/processing/montecarlo/README.md

 ~~~~
 /scratch/${USER}/<production_name>/processing/montecarlo/${USER}/pegasus/montecarlo/*
 ~~~~
+The logs are in 00/00 and have yhe extension. .out

 **12)** Once everything's complete and verified (e.g. checked logs for errors), we will want to keep all the results on Midway for all analysts to access.
 You may either use:
   a) ```rsync``` to directly copy to Midway, or